Skip to Content

 Mulching Mower

-A mulching mower is designed to clip the grass very finely and disperse those clippings evenly on the lawn.
+A mulching mower is designed to clip the grass finely and disperse those clippings evenly on the lawn.
 The advantages include a well-fed lawn, saves on bagging and collecting labor, and is environmentally friendly.

 Ideal for – large lawns that are unused